Syphon Filter: The Omega Strain: Development

 In a June 2007 interview with GameSpy, franchise veteran John Garvin maintained his attachment to the game, and explained that it was originally not intended to feature a single player mode.
 Garvin implied that the ability to play through the campaign alone had been tacked on at the demand of parent company Sony Computer Entertainment, late into the development process, in order to broaden the game's appeal.

 Canadian controversy

-The first three levels of the game's campaign mode were to originally be set in Toronto, Canada, but were changed a few months before the game's release due to feedback from some Canadians who disapproved of the levels' premise, which depicted Quebecois nationalists perpetrating a terrorist attack against the Toronto subway.
+The first three levels of the game's campaign mode were to originally be set in Toronto, Canada, but were changed a few months before the game's release due to criticism from some Canadians who disapproved of the mission's premise, which depicted Quebecois nationalists perpetrating a terrorist attack against the Toronto subway.
 References to the city's name were removed, with it being renamed to the fictional U.S. city of Carthage, Michigan.
 Overlooked vestiges of the level as originally envisaged by the developers can still be seen in the finished game, notably pictures of the Toronto skyline, as well as a few remaining references to Canada and Toronto that were overlooked.